Data-driven companies: four compelling case studies

-Our previous two articles discussed The Benefits of Business Intelligence and How to Become a Data-Driven Business: Dell Data Maturity Model.
+Our previous articles discussed The Benefits of Business Intelligence and How to Become a Data-Driven Business: Dell Data Maturity Model.
 We decided to continue this theme for another week because we had a few people reach out to us and ask us the same question regarding becoming a data-driven business: Is the investment in time, equipment, and training really worth it?

 It turns out that it is.
 According to a 2014 report by McKinsey, “Intensive users of customer analytics are 23 times more likely to clearly outperform their competitors in terms of new customer acquisition than non-intensive users, and nine times more likely to surpass them in customer loyalty.
 Our survey results also show that the likelihood of achieving above-average profitability is almost 19 times higher for customer-analytics champions as for laggards”.